EveryPlate Meal Kit Delivery Review

 My Experience with EveryPlate So Far

 Conversely, though, my aversion to mayo led me to just skip one of the sauces featured in our Ponzu Beef Bowls.
-For the record, I did also give a brussel sprout a try and, while it wasn’t as offensive to me as I would have thought, I wasn’t excited to eat the rest (my wife was obliged to take my portion on that one).
+For the record, I did also give brussels sprouts a try and, while it wasn’t as offensive to me as I would have thought, I wasn’t excited to eat the rest (my wife was obliged to take my portion on that one).

 Let me say off the bat that I’ve found the portions we get with EveryPlate are just about perfect for us.
 Sure, I sometimes wish I had a little extra (a testament to their tastiness) but I don’t really need more.
 On that note, I should point out that my wife does occasionally give me a slightly larger share of sides while the proteins are split evenly.
 This has worked well and neither of us has any complaints.

-Closer to where the ice was stored, are all of the proteins.
-Speaking of the packaging, EveryPlate notes that the box and separator are 100% recyclable while the gel ice packs and box liners can be recycled after a couple of steps are taken (you can find details on their FAQ page).
+Closer to where the ice was stored are all of the proteins.
+Speaking of the packaging, EveryPlate notes that the box and separator are 100% recyclable, while the gel ice packs and box liners can be recycled after a couple of steps are taken (you can find details on their FAQ page).

-On the other end of the equations, EveryPlate also has incentives for referring people.
+I do want to mention some of EveryPlate’s promotions.
+Not only did I sign up using a “free box” promo from a friend of mine (where all we did was pay shipping) but, soon after becoming members, I was able to activate an offer sent to me in my email presenting us with 20% off our next three orders.
+On the other end of the equation, EveryPlate also has incentives for referring people.
 From time to time, you may be able to share free boxes with friends by providing their email.
-Meanwhile, if you want $20 off your first box, you can feel free to use my referral link as well.
+Meanwhile, if you want money off your first box, you can feel free to use my referral link as well.
 I’m honestly not sure how competitive that offer is but, hey, if it helps…

 Has it saved us money?

-However, at a cost of around $50 a week, it’s significantly cheaper than eating out.
+However, at a cost of around $50 to $70 a week (depending on how many meals we order), it’s significantly cheaper than eating out.
 Heck, even at cheaper table service locations like Chili’s, you could easily spend $50 on dinner for two whereas the same $50 gets us four meals for the two of us.